rlberry-py/rlberry/README.md

 ## Contributing

 Want to contribute to `rlberry`?
 Please check [our contribution guidelines](CONTRIBUTING.md).
 A list of interesting TODO's will be available soon. **If you want to add any new agents or environments, do not hesitate to [open an issue](https://github.com/rlberry-py/rlberry/issues/new/choose)!**

-## TODO

-* Update docs and examples after updates in the interface.
-* Solve TODO tags in the code.